OR-Dept-Environmental-Quality/wic/index.md

 ### Technical review

-WIC's 1.0 release was reviewed by an independent technical reviewer, Dr. Christoph Koffler of [Sphera](https://sphera.com/), whose comments can be found [here](https://github.com/OR-Dept-Environmental-Quality/wic-base/blob/main/documentation/independent-technical-review/statement-of-independent-technical-reviewer.pdf).
+The life cycle impact modeling for WIC releases tagged 1.0 were reviewed by an independent technical reviewer, Dr. Christoph Koffler of [Sphera](https://sphera.com/).
+The reviewer's comments can be found in the documentation folder of the [wic-base](https://github.com/OR-Dept-Environmental-Quality/wic-base) repo.
 Releases after 1.0 contain new features and data, bug fixes, and improved documentation and examples, so they should not substantially affect the relevance of the reviewer's comments.

 ### Personal note